 It may take 20-30 seconds to connect to the wireless network.
 If the connection fails, please verify that the security settings are correct.
 The key or passphrase must be exactly the same as on the wireless router.

-Connect to a Wireless Network Using Windows Vista®
+Windows Vista®